 1/2 teaspoon pure vanilla extract

 1/8 teaspoon kosher salt

-In a clean mixer bowl, place the cream cheese and beat until light and fluffy.
-Add the granulated sugar, then the egg, vanilla and salt, and beat again until well-combined.
-The mixture should be smooth and fall off the paddle or beaters in ribbons.
-Add the chocolate chips, and fold into the cheesecake batter with a separate spatula until the chips are evenly distributed throughout the batter.
+In a large, clean bowl, place the cream cheese and beat until light and fluffy.
+Add the granulated sugar, vanilla, and salt, and beat again until very well-combined.
+Add the egg, and beat again until just combined.
+Add most of the chocolate chips, reserving a few to sprinkle on top, and fold into the cheesecake batter with a separate spatula until they’re evenly distributed throughout the batter.

-Pour the cheesecake layer on top of the parbaked blondie layer in the baking pan, and shake into an even layer.
-Pour the remaining blondie batter on top of the cheesecake layer, taking care to distribute it evenly over the entire top.
-Shake very gently back and forth to help spread the top layer evenly in the pan.
+Pour the cheesecake layer on top of the parbaked blondie layer in the baking pan, and spread into an even layer with a spatula.
+Scoop the remaining blondie batter in dollops all around the top of the cheesecake layer.
+Spread the blondie batter as evenly as you can over the top of the cheesecake batter.
+The layers will likely mix a bit, which is fine.
 Sprinkle a few more mini chips on the very top.

-Place the pan in the center of the 300°F oven (with the pan of water on the bottom) and bake until the top is set (45 to 55 minutes).
-Remove the pan from the oven and allow it cool completely in the pan (to speed cooling, place the partly cooled pan in the refrigerator or freezer).
-Once cool, remove the blondies from the pan with the overhung pieces of parchment paper and slice into 12 or 16 pieces with a sharp, wet knife.
+Place the pan in the center or top of the 300°F oven (with the pan of water on the bottom) and bake for about 50 minutes or until the top appears set and doesn’t jiggle easily when shaken lightly from side to side.
+The top will not be completely firm to the touch.
+Remove the pan from the oven and allow the blondies to cool completely in the pan.
+Once cool, remove the blondies from the pan and slice into 9 or 12 equal pieces with a sharp, wet knife.
 Serve chilled or at room temperature.
 Wrap tightly and freeze any leftovers.

 Originally published on the blog in 2013.
 Images, video, most text new.
 Recipe method changed slightly, but ingredients unchanged.